 also an annual campout where students and parents slept in tents on the

-but living by different rules for one night.
+living by different rules for one night.
 In the same spirit, we loved

 sleepovers with friends.

-life running.
+running.
 The Mother’s Club organized the bake sale, the book

 fairs, the junior high Christmas formal, the shield dance, the walkathon,